area17/twill/docs/.sections/getting-started/configuration.md

 **Images url rendering**

-To render uploaded images urls, Twill prefered service is [Imgix](https://imgix.com).
+To render uploaded image urls, Twill's prefered service is [Imgix](https://imgix.com).
 You can change it using the `MEDIA_LIBRARY_IMAGE_SERVICE` environment variable or the `media_library.image_service` configuration option.

 A simple local service is available (`A17\Twill\Services\MediaLibrary\Local`) but it will not make use of any cropping or resizing parameters when rendering urls.
 As noted in the [media library's documentation](#media-library-3), you can implement other third party services (eg. Cloudinary) or open source libraries (eg. Croppa) for that purpose if you do not want or cannot use Imgix for your project.

 #### Imgix

-As noted above, by default, Twill uses and recommends using [Imgix](https://imgix.com) to transforms, optimizes, and intelligently caches your uploaded images.
+As noted above, by default, Twill uses and recommends using [Imgix](https://imgix.com) to transform, optimize, and intelligently cache your uploaded images.

 Specify your Imgix source url using the `IMGIX_SOURCE_HOST` environment variable or `source_host` configuration option.